-Energy is essential to our modern lifestyle in Australia—it is connected to almost everything we do.
+Energy is essential to our modern lifestyle in Australia—it's connected to almost everything we do.

 With our gas and electricity markets experiencing rapid change, the Australian Government’s priority is to ensure consumers receive affordable, reliable, sustainable and secure energy.

-The Council of Australian Governments (COAG) Energy Council (the Council), chaired by the Commonwealth Minister for Energy and Emissions Reduction, is the body responsible for supervising and reforming Australia’s energy markets.
+The Council of Australian Governments Energy Council (COAG Energy Council), chaired by the Commonwealth Minister for Energy and Emissions Reduction, is the body responsible for supervising and reforming Australia’s energy markets.
 With the support of the states and territories, the government seeks to promote the efficient investment, operation and use of energy in Australia.

 The Department of Industry, Science, Energy and Resources supports the Commonwealth Minister responsible for energy and seeks to achieve Australian Government policy objectives in Energy Council decisions.